WHAT CAUSES ED?

 Experiencing the occasional difficulty maintaining an erection is normal.
 But ongoing untreated erectile dysfunction can also have a profound psychological effect on a man’s self-esteem and on his personal relationships.

-With an estimated one quarter of newly diagnosed erectile dysfunction patients being under the age of 40, seeing a medical practitioner about this condition is vital.
-The good news is that ED medications have evolved and improved and that there are many options available.
+With an estimated one quarter of newly diagnosed erectile dysfunction patients being under the age of 405a, seeing a medical practitioner about this condition is vital.
+The good news is that ED medications have evolved and that there are many options available.